Dog Tests Positive For Coronavirus, Winston The Pug Becomes First-Known Pup To Have COVID-19 In America

-A North Carolina family’s dog, a pug named Winston, has tested positive for coronavirus, the first known case of a canine in the United States to have contracted the pathogen.
+A North Carolina family’s dog, a pug named Winston, has tested positive for coronavirus, the first-known case of a canine in the United States to have contracted the pathogen.

 As CBS News reports, Winston and his family, the McLeans of Chapel Hill, are participants in the Molecular and Epidemiological Study of Suspected Infection (MESSI), a Duke University study looking at the transmission of coronavirus in families.